Neogiciaa/Scoot-Project/readme.md

 ### Great news

-We're glag to anounce you that we pushed the entire project in Vercel so you can see by yourself our work !
+We're glad to announce that we deployed the entire project on Vercel so you can see our work yourself!

 [Discover our site](https://scoot-project.vercel.app/)